 Wireless network access

 The wireless network is intended to cover the entire William Gates Building and uses equipment rented from and managed by the Computing Service.
 802.11b/g/n are supported at 2.4GHz and 802.11n at 5GHz.
 The physical access points provide more than one logical network, so there are different ESSIDs for different purposes.
 Some of these are University-wide and are documented by the Computing Service; others are local to the Computer Laboratory.
+These networks are listed roughly in order of preference.
+You should use the first one that matches your requirements.

 The JANET Roaming Service: eduroam